 Complete application packages will be forwarded to an Officer Personnel Board (OPB) for review.
 The OPB will recommend Primary and Alternate officer candidates to the Director, NOAA Corps.
 Once the Director, NOAA Corps reviews and signs the recommended Primary and Alternate candidate list, applicants will be notified of their status (Primary, Alternate, or Non-Select) via a formal letter.
 Primary and Alternate candidates will be provided with further instructions regarding administrative processing and physical examinations at that time.

 Note: Pre-commissioning physical examinations consist of standard procedures, and are funded by NOAA Corps.
 If further information is necessary to determine a candidate's medical qualification, any costs incurred obtaining that information is the responsibility of the officer candidate.
 Failure to acquire medical qualification will result in withdrawal from the upcoming BOTC.
 Depending upon the nature of the disqualification, a candidate MAY be deferred to the next class without reapplication.

-Application materials should be mailed to the address below.
+Application materials should be submitted via the electronic application portal.